alvarofavale/week7_ml/README.md

 #### Folder Structure

 - **data**
-  - `raw`: CSV file used
+  - `raw`: Original CSV dataset
-  - `encoding`: CSV file post mapping and categorical column encoding
+  - `encoding`: Encoded CSV file after mapping and handling categorical variables

 - **notebooks**
-  - Person name folders: Each team member proceeded to their own model tests
+  - Person-specific folders: Each team member tested their own models
     - `Tung`
     - `Aurelie`
     - `Ceci`

+#### Folder Structure for "Tung"

+- **jupyter notebooks**
+  - `KNN_notebook`: Rough and unfiltered KNN calculation for a first feel, achieving ~45% accuracy.
+Created a numerical dataframe and replaced target "credit_score" with numerical values.
+  - `decision_tree_notebook`: Limited the dataset to a random 1000 `client_ids` to improve performance.
+Normalized the train/test set and used `DecisionTreeRegressor` along with `graphviz` to visualize the tree.
+  - `decision_boundary_notebook`: Applied `StandardScaler` and `RandomForestClassifier` to the dataset.
+Used a scatterplot to visualize the decision boundary.

 #### Folder Structure for "Ceci"

 - **folders**
-  - **figures**: Boxplots and violin plots made for testing features before encoding
+  - `figures`: Boxplots and violin plots for testing features before encoding
-  - **figuresb**: Boxplots and violin plots made for testing features after encoding
+  - `figuresb`: Boxplots and violin plots for testing features after encoding
-  - **figures_usable**: Useful figures for analysis
+  - `figures_usable`: Useful figures for analysis
-  - **figures_correlations**: Printing final correlation matrix from hyperparameter testing
+  - `figures_correlations`: Final correlation matrix from hyperparameter testing

 - **jupyter notebooks**
-  - `ml_firstKNN`: Initial KNN testing and presence of KNN Classifier and Regressor
+  - `ml_firstKNN`: Initial KNN testing, including both KNN Classifier and Regressor
-  - `encoding`: Encoding of all categorical columns and printing the .csv file post mapping them correctly
+  - `encoding`: Encoding categorical columns and saving the updated CSV file
-  - `KNN_application_post_encoding`: Testing KNN again after encoding columns with updated .csv file
+  - `KNN_application_post_encoding`: Testing KNN after encoding columns with the updated dataset
-  - `KNN_feature_implementation`: Implementing features, testing KNN post encoding, determining splits to use, hyperparameter testing, implementation and fine-tuning, final tests
+  - `KNN_feature_implementation`: Feature implementation, hyperparameter testing, model fine-tuning, and final tests
   - `linear_regression`: Attempted linear regression model
-  - `full_KNN_implementation_simplified`: Defined functions for implementing features, hyperparameter testing, and confusion matrix printing all in one notebook for both of the kept split types: 70% train/30% test and 80% train/20% test
+  - `full_KNN_implementation_simplified`: Simplified implementation of KNN with functions for hyperparameter tuning and confusion matrix output, for both 70% train/30% test and 80% train/20% test splits

 ### Reference